pmahindru/L5_mahindru_pranav_CSCI3172/README.md

 ## Built With

 This Lab Assignment 5 is done with some basic HTML, CSS and JS.
-I didn't used any template or any resources from the outside.
+I didn't used any template or any resources from the outside other than i just saw the lab 5 document and recording.

 ## Sources Used